Coconut: Threshold Issuance Selective Disclosure Credentials with Applications to Distributed Ledgers: Sketch of Security Proofs

 Concretely, \sysname uses Pedersen Commitments~\cite{pedersen} for the commitment scheme, which is secure under the discret logarithm assumption.
 It uses \elgamal for the encryption scheme in $\mathbb{G}_1$, which is secure assuming DDH.
 Finally, it relies on the blindness of the Pointcheval and Sanders signature, which is secure assuming XDH~\cite{bls}.
 As XDH implies both of the previous two assumptions, our entire blindness argument is implied by XDH.

 \paragraph{Unlinkability / Zero-knowledge} Unlinkability and zero-knowledge are guaranteed under the XDH assumption~\cite{bls}.
-The zero-knowledge property of the underlying proof system ensures that \algorithm{ProveCred} does not on its own reveal any information about the attribute $m$ (except that it satisfies $\phi'$).
+The zero-knowledge property of the underlying proof system ensures that \algorithm{ProveCred} does not on its own reveal anything more than the validity of the statement $\phi'$, which may include public attributes (see \Cref{multi_message_scheme} and Appendix \ref{multi_attribute_credentials}).
 The fact that credentials are re-randomized at the start of \algorithm{ProveCred} in turn ensures unlinkability, both between different executions of \algorithm{ProveCred} and between an execution of \algorithm{ProveCred} and of \algorithm{IssueCred}.